GoInterject/GoInterject.github.io/wDeveloper/L-Dev-jQuery.md

 ## Joining Data Sources

-To join multiple cached data sources, reference both in your SQL:
+To join multiple data sources, reference both in your SQL:

 ## Aggregating Data